florence-bockting/python-class-24/final-project.md

 ├── LICENSE.txt            # Select a licence
 ├── pyproject.toml         # Specify version of the build tool you need to correctly build your pip package in your virtual environment
 ├── README.md              # Create a ReadME including information about your project and at least: Installation, license, and usage
-└── TUTORIAL.md            # Create a Tutorial in which your describe and showcase/call your package and each function
+└── TUTORIAL.ipynb         # Create a Tutorial in which your describe and showcase your package and each function based on an example

 ```